-3. The lumbar puncture procedure:
+2. The lumbar puncture procedure

 On the day of the test, here is what the doctor does:

-- The doctor will feel the spine of the baby to determine a gap in the lumbar region of the vertebral column.
-The hole for lumbar puncture is drilled between L3 and L4 or between L4 and L5 vertebra (6).
+- The baby is made to lie on the side with their feet curled up and their arms in the front.
+The nurse or a parent can help the baby stay put in this position.
+The doctor will feel the spine of the baby to determine a gap in the lumbar region of the vertebral column.
+The for a lumbar puncture is between L3 and L4 or between L4 and L5 vertebra (13).

 - The puncture needle is hollow and has another needle within called a stylet.
 After the puncture, the stylet is gently withdrawn, drawing out the clear cerebrospinal fluid, and collecting it in test tubes.
 The fluid drips slowly, and it takes two to five minutes to complete the collection.

 - The tapping needle is slowly retracted, and a sterile bandage is placed on the injection site.

 Once the injection site is dressed, your baby can slowly move to the back and lie down the usual way.
 The entire procedure of pediatric lumbar puncture takes about 30 minutes (15).

 Test results can be shared within hours or days, depending on the objective of spinal tapping.
 After the procedure, though, comes the crucial post-procedural care.

 You need to take good care of the baby so that they can recover in the shortest time.
 Here are some points to remember after a lumbar puncture for an infant: